 Vitreous, or Grand Feu enamel, is the art of fusing glass to metal.
-The process involves a wafer thin metal disc and multiple layers of enamel powder that’s deftly sifted on, layer by layer, and fired at upwards of 800 degrees celsius.
+The process involves a wafer thin metal disc and multiple layers of enamel powder delicately applied by paintbrush, layer by layer, and fired at upwards of 800 degrees celsius.
 The result is a watch dial of less than a millimetre thick, with a perfectly flat and consistent finish.

-Each of the enamellers graduated with a degree in jewellery before joining anOrdain, and have since spent time building up our in-house knowledge, by studying under enamellers working in different disciplines of enamel, such as cloisonné and champlevé.
-As well as experimenting with ways of incorporating these techniques into our own enamel dials, the enamellers have developed a new method of grand feu enamelling, creating the first fumé enamel dial.
+Before joining anOrdain, each of the enamellers graduated with a Design degree from one of Scotland's prestigious art schools or spent years developing their own craft practice.
+They have since spent time building up our in-house knowledge, by studying under enamellers working in different disciplines of enamel, such as cloisonné and champlevé.